osulp/Scholars-Archive/README.md

 Ohmyzsh with the docker-compose plugin makes executing these types of commands easier:

-`$ dce web bundle exec rails c` : Equivilent for docker-compose exec ...
+`$ dce server bundle exec rails c` : Equivilent for docker-compose exec ...

 # Local development
 Use Docker to expose the app to localhost (so you can just visit http://localhost instead of finding the app's IP address assigned by Docker), do this: